 I made the photo below at the Playa de Illa in Galicia.
 It was my first time at this beach.
 It was evening, and the tide was going out.
 There were some impressive rock formations in the sea.
 The swirling tide made it difficult to get into position.

 I climbed up onto another rock and found this view.
 I made the photo.
-When I imported it into Lightroom I realised the photo was more interesting than I had originally thought.
+When I imported it into Lightroom Classic I realized the photo was more interesting than I had originally thought.

 We’ve visited that beach several times since and each of those times it would have been impossible to take a photo like this because the tide was never in the right place.